zourtney/lightcontrol/README.md

 Running the Server
 ------------------

 To start the HTTP server, run `server.py` from the command line.
+You will need to run as `sudo` to get access to the Raspberry Pi's GPIO pins.

-    python server.py
+    sudo ./server.py

 **Installing as a Service**